The hip as the second largest joint in the human body

 Sudden hip pain: This can be behind it

-If hip pain occurs acutely, it should always be examined by a physician.
+Treading acute hip pain it should always be examined by a doctor.
 There are many possible diseases that can trigger acute pain.
-It is therefore all the more important to clarify the causes of the pain.
-You can find out what causes acute pain in the following overview.
+This makes it all the more important to clarify the causes of the pain.
+The reasons for acute pain can be found in the following overview.

 This is how inflammation of the hip becomes noticeable